OzturkVedat/BookSalesAnalysis_jFuzzyLogic/README.md

 - Python folder contains files we used for analyzing the input parameters, and their relation to output variable.
 - Java files in Java/src folder is for a basic console app to test out the model's prediction reliability.

+An example chart from the data analysis step:

 ![chartSS](./assets/chart.png)

 ## Pre-requisites